 If you are missing teeth, they will need to be replaced so your face is not further aged by their absence.
 Dental implants, dentures, and dental bridges can all get this job done.
 You are never too young for a smile upgrade, whether that means restorative dentistry or cosmetic dentistry.
 You can discuss all the options with your dentist to find out what is best for your oral health.

 Take the time to choose a general dentistry practice that, along with preventive care, also offers cosmetic dentistry, restorative dentistry, and orthodontics to serve you and your family through the years.
-Contact Family & Cosmetic Dental Care in Johns Creek to make an appointment with Dr. Mitul Patel for any member of your family.
+Contact Hello Family Dental in Johns Creek to make an appointment with Dr. Mitul Patel for any member of your family.